Intro

 The Route

-The route will start in Alvechurch and wind it’s way up into and out of Brum before navigating Sutton Park, Chasewater and a decent chunk of Cannock Chase.
-Then you’ll head home south via The Black Country for a real sting in the tail at the end as you traverse the Clent Hills, Romsley, Waseley Hills and Lickey Hills one after the other.
-You are looking at 106 miles + around 1800m of climbing in total.
+The route starts in Alvechurch and winds it’s way up into and out of Brum City Centre before navigating Pipe Hayes Park, Sutton Park, Chasewater and a decent chunk of Cannock Chase.
+Then you’ll head home south via The Black Country for a real sting in the tail at the end as you traverse the Clent Hills, Romsley, Waseley Hills and the Lickey Hills one after the other.
+You are looking at 100+ miles + around 1700m of climbing in total.
+Epic.

 Highlights